Labeling regions in deformations of graphical arrangements: Introduction

 Counting regions of a hyperplane arrangement is most often performed by computing its characteristic polynomial and by using Zaslavsky's formula~\cite{Zaslavsky}.
 This approach inspires combinatorial labelings of the regions in several important special cases: when all coefficients in all equations are integers, the finite field method~\cite[Theorem 2.2]{Athanasiadis-charpol} (explained in detail by Stanley in~\cite[Lecture 5]{Stanley-PC} and in~\cite[Section 3.11.4]{Stanley-EC1}) yields interesting models.
 For deformations of graphical (or affinographic) arrangements, in which all equations are of the form $x_i-x_j=c$, Whitney's formula~\cite{Whitney} and the gain graph method~\cite{Berthome-etc,Forge-Zaslavsky,Zaslavsky-perpendicular} open a gateway to combinatorics.
 For certain deformations of the braid arrangement, Gessel's formula on the generating function of labeled binary trees counted according to ascents and descents along left or right edges (shown in~\cite{Drake,Kalikow}) has specializations that may be used to count the regions~\cite{Bernardi,Gessel-Tewari}.

 A fundamentally different approach is to consider regions as sets defined by inequalities.
-Three important examples of this approach are the Stanley-Pak labeling~\cite{Stanley-tinv}, the Athanasiadis-Linusson labeling~\cite{Athanasiadis-Linusson} of the regions of the extended Shi arrangement and the work of Hopkins and Perkinson~\cite{Hopkins-bigraphical} counting the regions in bigraphical arrangements.
+One of the earliest examples of this approach is the work of Shi~\cite{Shi}, further important examples include Pak-Stanley labeling~\cite{Stanley-tinv}, the Athanasiadis-Linusson labeling~\cite{Athanasiadis-Linusson} of the regions of the extended Shi arrangement, Bernardi's annotated $m$-sketches labeling the regions of the $a$-Catalan arrangement, the ceiling diagrams in the work of Armstrong and Rhoades~\cite{Armstrong-Rhoades} and the work of Hopkins and Perkinson~\cite{Hopkins-bigraphical} counting the regions in bigraphical arrangements.

+A third approach is emerging in the work of Lam and Postnikov~\cite{Lam-Postnikov-1, Lam-Postnikov-2} who use chamber counts in a hyperplane arrangement to compute the volumes of alcoved polytopes.

-The main purpose of this paper is to show that combining a variant of the Farkas lemma with the Flow Decomposition Theorem yields an automatic way to encode the regions with weighted digraphs in any deformation of a graphical arrangement in such a way that regions correspond exactly to the ones in which the weight of the directed cycles is negative.
+The present work belongs to the second, inequality based approach.
+The main purpose of this paper is to show that combining the Carver-Farkas lemma with the Flow Decomposition Theorem yields an automatic way to encode the regions with weighted digraphs in any deformation of a graphical arrangement in such a way that regions correspond exactly to the ones in which the weight of the directed cycles is negative.
 This approach generalizes the representation of the regions of the Linial arrangement with semiacyclic tournaments and associates bounded regions to strongly connected digraphs.
-Using this approach one may easily fill in the omitted details in Stanley's proof of the injectivity of the Stanley-Pak labeling in the extended Shi arrangement, provide an alternative proof of Stanley's formula for exponential arrangements, and find a new labeling of the regions of the $a$-Catalan arrangement.
-This approach also generalizes the partial orientations introduced by Hopkins and Perkinson~\cite{Hopkins-bigraphical} to label the regions of a bigraphical arrangement (they used the same variant of the Farkas lemma) and naturally explains why sleek posets represent the regions of the Linial arrangement and why bounded regions of an interval order arrangement are in bijection with posets whose incomparability graph is connected.
+Using this approach one may easily fill in the omitted details in Stanley's proof of the injectivity of the Pak-Stanley labeling in the extended Shi arrangement, provide an alternative proof of Stanley's formula for exponential arrangements, describe the ceiling hyperplanes in a generalized Ish arrangement, and find a new labeling of the regions of the $a$-Catalan arrangement.
+This approach also generalizes the partial orientations introduced by Hopkins and Perkinson~\cite{Hopkins-bigraphical} to label the regions of a bigraphical arrangement (they used the same Carver-Farkas lemma) and naturally explains why sleek posets represent the regions of the Linial arrangement and why bounded regions of an interval order arrangement are in bijection with posets whose incomparability graph is connected.
 In an effort to keep the paper's size manageable, focus is on deformations of the braid arrangement, but the key ideas apply to the deformations of all graphical arrangements.